Are you looking for some common book idioms?

 - Meaning: A person who acquires knowledge from reading and studying, but lacks common sense.

 - Example: Jennifer may be book smart, but she has no common sense!
+How many times do I have to remind her to look both ways before crossing the street?

 - Meaning: A person who loves to read